Q: Is the “front door” the only way that people can enter the behavioral health system?

 Q: Will MassHealth be expanding the types of providers that can provide and bill for Recovery Coach services?

-A: In the spring of 2021, EOHHS plans to expand the MassHealth Recovery Coach service to settings outside of SUD clinics.
+A: In 2021, EOHHS plans to expand the MassHealth Recovery Coach service to settings outside of SUD clinics.
 MassHealth behavioral health providers that are able to meet the requirements to deliver the Recovery Coach service, including supervisory and infrastructure requirements, will be able to provide and bill for the Recovery Coach service.
 MassHealth anticipates releasing additional guidance on these changes in the near future.

 Q: How will funds from the Substance Use Disorder Federal Reinvestment Trust Fund be used to support providers that expand MAT?